dg9mdr/ESP8266/sketchbook/README.md

 ### SimpleHttpUpdate:
 A very useful feature of the ESP-moduls is the capability to update the binary sketch from a web-site and flash is on the fly.
 Afer a automatically reboot the new software is immediately running on the module.

+### ESP8266_SerialOverWLAN:
+With this you can connect two devices with their rs232 interfaces across a WLAN connection.
+This is a WORK IN PROGRESS pre-release!
+Be careful ...

 ### *Finally, in the subfolder "libraries" you'll find additional libraries I wrote for the ESP to make life easier.
 These libraries are working in the arduino-environment, too.*